RookieofRookies/Img/README.md

 # Img

-It is to stroe pic for Typora
+It is a repo to store pic for Typora